WebAssembly/spec/document/core/text/instructions.rst

 Folded Instructions
 ~~~~~~~~~~~~~~~~~~~

-As a special abbreviation, instructions can be grouped into *folded* S-expression form.
+Instructions can be written as S-expressions by grouping them into *folded* form.
+In that notation, an instruction is wrapped in parentheses and optionally includes nested folded instructions to indicate its operands.

+In the case of :ref:`block instructions <text-instr-block>`, the folded form omits the :math:`\text{end}` delimiter.
+For |IF| instructions, both branches have to wrapped into nested S-expressions, headed by the keywords :math:`\text{then}` and :math:`\text{else}`.

 The set of all phrases defined by the following abbreviations recursively forms the auxiliary syntactic class |Tfoldedinstr|.
 Such a folded instruction can appear anywhere a regular instruction can.

 ..
-MathJax doesn't handle LaTex multicolumns, this the spacing hack in the following formula.
+MathJax doesn't handle LaTex multicolumns, thus the spacing hack in the following formula.

 .. math::
    \begin{array}{lllll}